 The Municipality develops and maintains its infrastructure in accordance with Master Plans and Operations and Maintenance Plans.
 The Municipality has the following Master Plans and Operations and Maintenance Plans (Standard Operating Procedures) in place.
-(The information received from the Electricity Master Plan process was not complete and not added to the IMQS system.
-A process has started to update masterplans and will commence during 2023.
-The IMQS system, desktop version is not supported anymore and will have to migrate to a cloud hosted version.)
+(The information received from the Electricity Master Plan process is high level and not added to the IMQS system.
+GIS mapping needs to take place and information added to an integrated GIS system.
+The current IMQS system, desktop version is not supported anymore and will have to migrate to a cloud hosted version.)